CopperSpice API 1.8.1

 )

-Constructs a QDirIterator that can iterate over path.
-You can pass options via flags to decide how the directory should be iterated.
+Constructs a QDirIterator which can iterate over path.
+Pass options via flags to indicate how the directory should be iterated.

 Note